 - Repeated renewal of forbearance could result in loan default

 - Late or missing a payment on interests will hurt your credit score

 - Capitalization of accrued interest can be expensive

 Applying for a student loan forbearance will not appear on your credit reports.
-However, if you missed or if you are late in payments, it will result in a lower credit score.
+However, if you missed or are late in payments, it will result in a lower credit score.
 In order to avoid this, you should continue your payments while your application is still in process.

 It is also wise to get out of forbearance as soon as possible and to complete interest payments as they accrue.
 This should be treated as a last resort and not as your first option.

 In the face of the coronavirus pandemic, a lot of people with student loan are worried about making their payments.
 Many have lost their jobs or have been temporarily laid off.
 This is a global crisis that has affected everyone.